bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 To run this tutorial and set up the AI deck you will need the following:
 * Operating System
   * Linux 20.04 or higher

 * Hardware
   * {% id_link product-crazyflie-2-1 %}
   * {% poplink ai-deck %}
   * {% id_link product-crazyradio-pa %}
-  * {% Optional: Programmer if you need to install the bootloader.}
+  * Optional: Programmer if you need to install the bootloader.

 * Software